 If the client is not conscious about the cost of delay or if there are complex bureaucratic procedures, there’s a big chance that the contractor will not get paid on time.

-A delay in payment compound the problems of small-scale contractors to a whole new level.
+A delay in payment compounds the problems of small-scale contractors to a whole new level.
 It hurts their profitability which in turn affects their ability to meet a deadline.

 Limited working capital